ZackFan101/bellabeat_data_analysis/README.md

 ---

 ## 🛠 Tools & Techniques
+- **Excel**: Data cleaning and exploratory analysis on *dailyActivity_merged*
-- **SQL**: Data cleaning and consolidation
+- **SQL**: Data cleaning and transformation of *calories_Intensities_steps_merged*
-- **Excel**: Additional wrangling and data formatting
-- **R (RMarkdown, ggplot2, dplyr)**: Data analysis and visualization
+- **R (RMarkdown, ggplot2, dplyr)**: Statistical analysis and visualization
 - **Markdown / Documentation**: Report writing and communication

 ---

 ## 🔍 Analysis Process
-1. **Ask**: Define the business task — how Bellabeat can use smart device data to grow.
-2. **Prepare**: Import and join datasets (*dailyActivity_merged*, *calories_Intensities_steps_merged*) using SQL queries.
-3. **Process**: Remove duplicates, outliers, and incomplete records; standardize data formats.
+### Dataset 1: Daily Activity (Excel)
+- Cleaned *dailyActivity_merged* dataset in Excel by removing duplicates and formatting inconsistencies.
+- Conducted exploratory analysis directly in Excel.
+- Derived key insights about user activity patterns and their relationship to calories burned.

+### Dataset 2: Calories, Intensities & Steps (SQL + R)
+- Cleaned *calories_Intensities_steps_merged* dataset in SQL by standardizing data types, removing outliers, and joining relevant tables.
+- Imported cleaned dataset into R for correlation analysis and visualization.
-4. **Analyze**: Use R to explore relationships between steps, activity intensity, and calories burned.
+- Examined the relationship between activity intensity, steps, and calories burned.
-5. **Share**: Summarize findings with visualizations and a comprehensive report.
+- Generated interactive visualizations and exported as an HTML report.
-6. **Act**: Translate insights into product and marketing recommendations for Bellabeat.

 ---

 ## 📊 Key Findings
+- **Excel Analysis (Dataset 1)**: Step counts correlate with calorie burn, but the relationship is not fully explanatory.
-- **Intensity matters more than steps**: Very active minutes show the strongest correlation with calories burned (r ≈ 0.54).
-Activity intensity overall is a stronger driver of energy expenditure than step count.
+- **SQL + R Analysis (Dataset 2)**: Activity intensity has a stronger impact on calorie expenditure than step count alone.
+Very active minutes show the strongest correlation with calories burned (r ≈ 0.54).
-- **User efficiency varies**: Individuals differ in “steps per calorie” efficiency.
-Step goals alone are not effective; personalized guidance is needed.
+- **User Efficiency**: Individuals differ in “steps per calorie” efficiency, meaning generic step goals are not effective.
-- **Daily rhythm**: Activity peaks in the morning and evening; midday shows long sedentary periods.
-Higher-intensity activities sometimes increase calorie burn without proportional step increases.
+- **Daily Rhythm**: Activity peaks in the morning and evening, while midday is mostly sedentary.

 ---

 ## ✅ Recommendations for Bellabeat
-- **Product Design**: Introduce efficiency scores, intensity-based goals, and personalized midday reminders.
+- **Product Design**: Add efficiency scores, intensity-based goals, and personalized midday reminders.
-- **Marketing Strategy**: Position Bellabeat as helping users *“move smarter, not just more.”*
+- **Marketing Strategy**: Emphasize Bellabeat as the brand that helps users *“move smarter, not just more.”*
-- **User Engagement**: Align nudges with natural daily rhythms and adapt challenges to different efficiency levels.
+- **User Engagement**: Align nudges with daily rhythms and tailor challenges to individual efficiency levels.

 ---